Buying an engagement ring: checklist guide of what to keep in mind when purchasing special ring for your future life partner.

 Know Your Precious Metals

-Palladium, platinum, and gold are the main metals used to create engagement rings.
-Each of these is also available in white or yellow metal.
+Palladium, platinum, and gold are the main metals used to create diamond eternity rings.
+Each of these materials are also available in white or yellow metal.

 Gauge and tolerance are the two things you need to pay attention to when it comes to metal.
 The gauge is how much metal weighs in one solid inch of that metal.
 Gold has a higher number than any other type of gold, 100 being the highest.
 White metals have lower numbers.